Beale ciphers: Media attention

 The story has been the subject of multiple television documentaries, such as the UK's Mysteries series, a segment in the seventh special of Unsolved Mysteries; and the 2011 Declaration of Independence episode of the History Channel TV show Brad Meltzer's Decoded.
 There are also several books, and considerable Internet activity.
 The Beale Cipher Association published a newsletter from 1979 through 1996.
 Simon Singh's 1999 book The Code Book discusses the Beale cipher mystery in one of its chapters.

 In 2010, an award-winning animated short film was made concerning the ciphers called The Thomas Beale Cipher.
 In 2014, the National Geographic TV show The Numbers Game referred to the Beale ciphers as one of the strongest passwords ever created.
 In 2015, the UKTV series Myth Hunters (also known as Raiders of the Lost Past) devoted one of its season three episodes to the topic.
 A February 2015 episode of the series Expedition Unknown saw host Josh Gates visit Bedford to investigate the Beale ciphers and search for the treasure.
 In 2024, Dave Howard from Popular Mechanics wrote an article with interviews from a number of researchers who had been working to break the Beale ciphers.

+In the film, The Imitation Game, John Cairncross uses a Beale cipher to encode messages he sends to the Soviet Union about Enigma intercepts at Bletchley Park.
+Hugh Alexander finds that the key is based on Matthew 7:7: "Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you."